Retrospective Tools

 Summary

-NimbleRetro leads on AI & insights, integrations and enterprise-grade.
-SprintRetro leads on ease of use, value and fun factor.
+NimbleRetro leads on enterprise-grade.
+SprintRetro leads on ease of use, retro toolkit, value, fun factor and integrations.

 Scores compared